-As part of the division's ongoing efforts to continuously improve its programs, services, and operations, the Office of Student Affairs Assessment and Student Engagement assesses and benchmarks the effectiveness of each office's programs.
-It also gathers information from students in regards to their impressions, experiences, and aspirations.
-The office is responsible for leading the Division of Student Affairs in an intentional strategic plan that is targeted to increase student engagement and connection to Nova Southeastern University.
+As part of the ongoing efforts to continuously improve its programs, services, and operations, the Office of Student Affairs Assessment and Student Engagement assess and benchmark the effectiveness of each office's programs.
+It also gathers information from students in regard to their impressions, experiences, and aspirations.
+The office is responsible for leading Student Affairs and the College of Undergraduate Studies in an intentional strategic plan that is targeted to increase student engagement that leads to retention and graduation.

-Office of Special Events and Projects
+Office of Administrative Services and Marketing